ESiWACE/esdm/README.md

   * dnf install gcc-c++ gcc libtool cmake

+#### Installation with Spack

+  First get the new gcc:
+  * spack install gcc@8.1.0
+  Then install the packages with GCC:
+  * spack install jansson%gcc@8.1.0 glib%gcc@8.1.0 openmpi%gcc@8.1.0 gettext%gcc@8.1.0
+  Before running configure load the modules:
+  * spack load jansson%gcc@8.1.0 glib%gcc@8.1.0 openmpi%gcc@8.1.0 gcc gettext%gcc@8.1.0 -r

 ## Development

 ### Directory structure

 - `dev` contains helpers for development purpose e.g., to install hdf5-vol which is required by this project you can use

         ./dev/setup-development-environment.sh